The Beautiful Blue World of Blue Birds: Nature Winged Jewels

 Highly versatile, the Blue Whistling Thrush is observed to forage near human settlements.
 Its musical voice and high intelligence have made it a favorite among bird lovers.

-Javan Kingfisher lives in Java and Bali.
-This cry out Bird has a bright blue back and wings and a belly that is orange in color.
-It does not live in rivers like the kingfishers but you can find in rice fields, plantations even near the suburban house unlike river kingfishers.
+The Javan Kingfisher lives in Java and Bali.
+This striking bird has a bright blue back and wings and a belly that is orange in color.
+Unlike most kingfishers, it does not live along rivers and is instead found in rice fields, plantations, and even near suburban homes.

-It is a carnivorous animal and preys on small reptiles, frogs and insects, and It also has a localized locality and faces habitat loss, which requires its conservation in Indonesia.
+It is a carnivorous bird and preys on small reptiles, frogs and insects, and it has a very limited range and faces habitat loss, which requires its conservation in Indonesia.

 Indigo Bunting (Passerina cyanea) – United States

 It is called the blue canary and is identifiable in the breeding season due to its blue feathers, as noticed in the male.
-It is a bird migrating between North and Central America and occurs in farmlands and woodlands.
+It migrates between North and Central America and occurs in farmlands and woodlands.

-They are, in nature, insectivorous and feed on the seeds, which are known by their sweet, tuneful song that is attuned to the summer.
+They primarily feed on insects and seeds, and are known for their sweet, tuneful song that is attuned to the summer.

 3. Cultural & Spiritual Significance of Blue Birds